aijanai/mongo_opsmanager_lab/README.md

 After the server has been correctly initialized, create a new managed cluster:
 1. Generate API key and take note of mms base url and cluster id.
 2. Fill these info in `ansible/mongo_agent.yml`.
-3. Run `ansible-playbook -i mongo.hosts mongo_agent.yml`
+3. Run `ansible-playbook -i mongo.local mongo_agent.yml`

 Verify the agents are started on the web UI.